farazsth98/ids-pcap-analysis/set3/README.md

 * Other than that, we see some Syslog messages where someone successfully logs in as an admin into /index.php of some web server.

 * Nothing malicious about this.

+# Pcap \#26

+Benign.

+* We see someone try to connect using telnet but NTLM authentication fails.
+They then login using Administrator:napier as their credentials, do a directory listing, and exit.

+# Pcap \#27

+Malicious.
+The attacker is doing a UDP scan.

+# Pcap \#28

+Malicious.
+This is an Nmap scan with the FIN, PSH, and URG flags set probably to see how the target reacts to such packets.

+# Pcap \#30

+Benign.
+Simply someone checking their university email (not sure why its in plaintext but alright).